-Once through this stage, your manuscript will move on to a stage such as “Awaiting Recommendation” and/or “Awaiting Decision” and it will generally only be a matter of days before a decision is sent to you.
+Once through this stage, your manuscript will move on to a stage such as “Awaiting Recommendation” and/or “Awaiting Decision” and it generally won’t be long before a decision is sent to you.

 So That’s It?

 That’s it.
-There are, of course, many things that can cause delays to the process (for more on that, see our earlier post here) but the majority of manuscripts move from one stage to the next fairly swiftly.
+There are, of course, many things that can cause delays to the process, but the majority of manuscripts move from one stage to the next fairly swiftly.